-Collect cash from an agent
+Collect cash from a money transfer agent

-Send directly to a mobile wallet
+Send money directly to a mobile wallet

-Deliver to the receiver’s door
+Deliver to the receiver’s doorstep

-To make life as easy as possible for the receiver, you can also arrange to have the money delivered to them directly, for example at home.
-To do this, you need to provide your IMTO with the receiver’s address.
-Once again, this service is only available in countries like Egypt and Vietnam.
+To make life as easy as possible for the receiver, you can also arrange to have the money delivered to beneficiaries directly at home.
+It is a convenient alternative to the traditional cash pickup method.